| (i)

 very much like to acquaint you with some information which may be

 of interest to you and possibly beneficial."
+The signature was a

 Chinese "chop" indecipherable by Somers.
 However there